We decided that our next destination would be the famous Ningaloo Reef.

-Together with our morning catch we had a feast for dinner: whiting and spicy grilled prawns.
+Together with our morning catch, we had a feast for dinner: whiting and spicy grilled prawns.

 Vlamingh Head Lighthouse

 Vlamingh Head Lighthouse started operating in 1912.
 The light could be seen for 22 nautical miles.
-There were two lighthouse keepers responsible for keeping lights on.
+There were two lighthouse keepers responsible for keeping the lights on.
 The lighthouse operated until 1969.

 The best part of Cape Range Peninsula is that it is home to Ningaloo Reef that is located right in the water.
-Just enter the water, take a few strokes and you can watch a frenzy of colorful fish and corals.
+Just enter the water, take a few strokes and you can watch a frenzy of colourful fish and corals.
 Wonderful!

 I found a coral, next to it there was something like a ‘car wash’ – small (8 cm) fish were cleaning large fish.
 It looked amazing, there was a lot of traffic there and some fish had to wait in the line for their turn.